Northern and Southern dynasties

 The Northern and Southern dynasties (南北朝 (Nán běi cháo)) was a period of political division in the history of China that lasted from 420 to 589, following the tumultuous era of the Sixteen Kingdoms and the Eastern Jin dynasty.
-It is sometimes considered as the latter part of a longer period known as the Six Dynasties (220–589).
-Albeit an age of civil war and political chaos, it was also a time of flourishing arts and culture, advancement in technology, and the spread of Mahayana Buddhism and Daoism.
-The period saw large-scale migration of the Han people to the lands south of the Yangtze.
-The period came to an end with the unification of all of China proper by Emperor Wen of the Sui dynasty.
+It is sometimes considered to be the latter part of a longer period known as the Six Dynasties (220–589).
+The period featured civil war and political chaos.
+However, it was also a time of flourishing arts and culture, advancement in technology, and the spread of Mahayana Buddhism and Taoism.
+The period saw large-scale migration of Han Chinese people to lands south of the Yangtze.
+It came to an end with the unification of China proper by Emperor Wen of the Sui dynasty in 589.